josephlim94/python_janus_client/README.md

 For advanced users, you can manually change the meson build file to pull from github mirror if the gitlab url is slow for you too.
 [GStreamer mirror](https://github.com/GStreamer)

 Since we are recompiling GStreamer, do not install python3-gi and python3-gst-1.0 from distribution.
-Also do not install pycairo and PyGObject from distribution.
+Also do not install pycairo and PyGObject from PyPI.
 This could save yourself from some confusion.

 Below is a summary of commands to build GStreamer, please refer to [Building from source using meson](https://gstreamer.freedesktop.org/documentation/installing/building-from-source-using-meson.html?gi-language=python#building-from-source-using-meson) for more info.